chavan-omkar/WP_Mini_Project/README.md

 This is a mini project for web programming

-successful set up of git on vs code
+successful set up of git on vs code.